1 Introduction to aops-ceres

 2 Environment Requirements

-You are advised to use openEuler 22.03 LTS or later and 4 GB or more memory.
+You are advised to use openEuler 22.03 LTS or later.

 3 Environment Deployment